xcore/sc_sdram_burst/docs/api.rst

 Port Config
 +++++++++++

 The port config is given in sdram_ports_IMPL.h.

-FIXME add a doxygenstruct here

 SDRAM API
 ---------

 These are the functions that are called from the application and are included in sdram.h.
-.. _sec_conf_functions:

 Server Functions
 ++++++++++++++++